pfroysdon/pfroysdon.github.io/_pages/about.md

   - /about.html
 ---

 Personal motto: "Life is a choice, live your potential!".
-While many people are productive, Dr. Roysdon constantly optimizes his time and tasks to be **ultra productive**.
+While many people are productive, Dr. Roysdon always seeks to be **ultra productive** by constantly optimizing his time and tasks.
+Carpe Diem!

 For more than 25 years, Dr. Roysdon has worked in engineering and applied mathematics, solving real-world problems.
 His career spans academia, private industry and federal government service.
 Dr. Roysdon presently leads a cutting-edge artificial intelligence (AI) and machine learning (ML) research team at a Fortune 500 company where he is a Vice President, AI/ML Chief Scientist, Technical Fellow, and Master-level Solution Architect.